ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 OpenHPC only supports RHEL derivatives or SUSE derivatives.

 See [CERN Linux Landscape Update (2023-10-06)](https://indico.cern.ch/event/1253805/contributions/5556270/attachments/2729315/4744119/SoC3_Linux.pdf) for the recent EULA change made by Red Hat on June 21 2023.
-In short, Red Hat is actively discourage the existence of a clone including the discontinuation of CentOS, and the EULA change that is designed to kill off 3rd party clone such as Rocky Linux.
+In short, Red Hat is actively discouraging the existence of a clone including the discontinuation of CentOS, and the EULA change that is designed to kill off 3rd party clone such as Rocky Linux.

 Because of this, OpenSUSE is recommended and used in this guide.
-If RHEL derivatives is a must, AlmaLinux is recommended as they aim for ABI compatibility, avoiding the EULA restriction from Red Hat.
+If RHEL derivatives is a must, AlmaLinux is recommended as they aim for ABI compatibility, avoiding the issues associated with making bug-for-bug-compatible clones after the Red Hat EULA change.

 ## UEFI

-- Turn off Secure Boot if you need ZFS (or else self-signed the ZFS kernel module later)
+- Turn off Secure Boot if you need ZFS (or else self-signed the ZFS kernel module later).
+    Note that this might already be the default, such as on ThinkSystem SR650 V3.

 ## IPMI